Final report for GNE18-170

 It is clear that there is an urgent need to develop intergraded and sustainable approaches that will improve the nutrient use efficiency of crops in order to alleviate gaseous nutrient losses from agricultural soils without compromising soil fertility.
 Within this framework, it is fundamental to develop the ideal tillage, off-season cropping, and manure management solutions for farms that grow corn silage in northern regions as currently more than half of the land for corn silage production is located in a zone with low temperatures from -28 to -33 °C. Furthermore, the relationship between CCs, the amount of biomass they can achieve, and the amount of manure-N that they can accumulate for the following cash crop is not understood under northern climates at this time.
 Similarly, there is little information amongst the literature on the interactions of tillage, manure application timing, and CC systems on GHG emissions and volatile N losses.
 In all, farmers that are able to successfully combine the use of NT and CC into a robust NT production system are expected to enjoy improved revenue and environmental quality for their farm and the public good.

-Ammonia measurements will also be analyzed using static flux chambers, although with an infrared photoacoustic spectroscopy (PAS) gas analyzer (Model 1412i, Innova Air Tech Instruments, Ballerup, Denmark) for the first three sampling events within 48 hours after manure application (i.e., NH3 measurements will occur 1, 24, and 48 hours after manure application), as NH3 volatilization is the greatest within 48 hours of manure application (Dell et al., 2012; Duncan et al., 2017, Liu et al., 2018; Thompson and Meisinger, 2002).
-The evolution of NH3 will be recorded every minute for a duration of five minutes at each plot (36 total) by placing a vented PVC lid on the chamber collar (as above) that is connected in a closed-loop system with the PAS gas analyzer.
-The PAS measures gas concentrations non-destructively.
+Ammonia measurements were also analyzed using static flux chambers and an infrared photoacoustic spectroscopy (PAS) gas analyzer (Model 1412i, Innova Air Tech Instruments, Ballerup, Denmark; calibrated as in Iqbal et al. 2013).
+Ammonia fluxes were measured at 0, 24, and 48 hours after each manure application, as NH3 volatilization is the greatest within 48 hours of liquid manure application (Dell et al., 2012; Duncan et al., 2017, Liu et al., 2018; Thompson and Meisinger, 2005).
+The NH3 concentration was recorded every minute for four minutes by placing a vented PVC lid on the chamber collar (as above) connected in a closed-loop system with the PAS gas analyzer, which measures gas concentrations non-destructively.
 Linear regressions was used to calculate flux rates (i.e., slopes); slopes that were not significant (p < 0.1) were set to zero.

 Soil Sampling and Analysis